 By BRUCE BARTLETT,

-On October 13, the Congressional Research Service published a report on the presidential nominating process.
+On September 20, the Congressional Research Service issued a reported on the presidential nominating process.

 I last posted items on this topic on September 28.

 Bruce Bartlett is an American historian and columnist who focuses on the intersection between politics and economics.
 He blogs daily and writes a weekly column for The Fiscal Times.
 Bartlett has written for Forbes Magazine and Creators Syndicate, and his work is informed by many years in government, including as a senior policy analyst in the Reagan White House.
 He is the author of seven books including the New York Times best-seller, Imposter: How George W. Bush Bankrupted American and Betrayed the Reagan Legacy (Doubleday, 2006)